Debitsme/terraform-begineer-bootcamp-2023/README.md

 ### terraform providers
 - They are kind of middle man to make an api call to the infrastructure provider that we wanted to build.

+### For remote backend we could use either S3 or terraform cloud
+- There is an issue we face while authenticating to terraform cloud
+- To avoid that we need to create a script and I have created a script with the name of **generate_tfrc_credentials**.
+- The path where the script should exist is:
+`` touch /home/gitpod/.terraform.d/credentials.tfrc.json ``
+- The following code block should exist inside the file `` {
+  "credentials": {
+    "app.terraform.io": {
+      "token": "YOUR-TERRAFORM-CLOUD-TOKEN"
+    }
+  }
+} ``